SCEBE-Technicians/enucc-tutorials/docs/tutorials/01-hello-world.md

 Here we've used the srun command with two flags.
 The first flag says we only have one task to run and the second indicates that we only want one cpu for this task.
 Specifying these flags means that other users will be able to run programs on the unused cpus on the same node.
 There are many more flags for srun which might be useful for your work.
 Check out [the docs](https://slurm.schedmd.com/srun.html) for more information.

 It's great that we can now run programs on the compute nodes, but what if we want to leave a job running for a long time and don't want to stay logged in while it's running?
-This is where the `sbatch` command comes in. `sbatch` lets you write submit a job to ENUCC and slurm will run it when the resources become available.
+This is where the `sbatch` command comes in. `sbatch` lets you submit a job to ENUCC and slurm will run it when the resources become available.
 Once you submit a job with `sbatch` you do not need to stay logged in.
-A batch file is just like a regular bash file with some special shebang directives.
+A batch file is just like a regular bash file with some special directives.
 Let's edit `hello_world.sh` to convert it to a batch script.

 ```
 #!/bin/bash